AdoptOpenJDK/adoptopenjdk-getting-started-kit/known-issues/known_issues_sonarqube.md

 update widget_properties set text_value = 'violations_density' where kee= 'colorMetric’

 In SonarQube 4.5.1, the Violations Density metric is not shown.
-We could use the SQALE Rating, which is another way to measure code quality - http://www.sonarqube.org/sqale-the-ultimate-quality-model-to-assess-technical-debt/
+We could use the SQALE Rating, which is another way to measure [code quality](http://www.sonarqube.org/sqale-the-ultimate-quality-model-to-assess-technical-debt/).